awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amplify-app.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `BasicAuthConfig`  <a name="cfn-amplify-app-basicauthconfig"></a>
  The credentials for basic authorization for an Amplify app\.
+You must base64\-encode the authorization credentials and provide them in the format `user:password`\.
 *Required*: No
 *Type*: [BasicAuthConfig](aws-properties-amplify-app-basicauthconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)